noeltoivio/noeltoivio.github.io/trailmakers.md

 - Level design with good flow with focus on making an awe-inspiring first impression.
 - Took the whole experience from concept to final implementation.

-## Open world puzzles and interactions

-For Pioneers which was all about exploring, we wanted to have side missions and optional puzzles riddled across the land.
-An example of this is the mysterious Obsidian Obsessor puzzles, where you had to complete physics based puzzles of moving a special rock to it's "original resting place".
-The challenge was to be creative with your building, making a unique contraption to achieve a very specific goal.
-For example, building a working crane using pistons that lifts the item to a plateau.

 ## Balance and stat tweaking in a multiplayer context

 The game is loved by a strong community of hard-core users, that spend thousands of hours making all sorts of vehicles and contraptions.
-When we do a change to the game, good motivation and communicating said change is a must.
+When we do a change to the game, that change is applied to all their beloved creations.
+Good motivation and communicating said change is a must.

 Here's an example of some patch notes I wrote for a Trailmakers balance patch.